-- As affordability is one of the most important elements in maintaining an inclusive downtown area, allowing buildings with affordable units to exceed height maximums will help support this goal. - Evaluate the creation of a Municipal Services District to support downtown and create a recurring revenue source. - Support business owners with public parking arrangements to reduce on-site parking needs. - While updating the UDO, consider additional optional incentives to achieve the desired development outcomes (e.g., affordable housing, environmentally sustainable development) through increased density and height, reduced parking minimums, a faster approval process, and staff-level approvals. - Create public-private partnerships (P3s) for the Town to jointly develop property with a developer to create affordable housing and commercial space.
+- After talking with developers about specific incentives and how they could be more effective, consider expanding incentives for affordable housing and commercial spaces. - Evaluate the creation of a Municipal Services District to support downtown and create a recurring revenue source. - Support business owners with public parking arrangements to reduce on-site parking needs. - While updating the UDO, consider additional optional incentives to achieve the desired development outcomes (e.g., affordable housing, environmentally sustainable development) through increased density and height, reduced parking minimums, a faster approval process, and staff-level approvals. - Create public-private partnerships (P3s) for the Town to jointly develop property with a developer to create affordable housing and commercial space.